tmatiki2/GBDTpose/README.md

 [https://classic.gazebosim.org/tutorials?tut=ros_roslaunch](https://classic.gazebosim.org/tutorials?tut=ros_roslaunch)
 [https://classic.gazebosim.org/tutorials/?tut=ros_comm](https://classic.gazebosim.org/tutorials/?tut=ros_comm)

-It is recommended to first stream and store template images from the fisheye cameras in a folder and recall them during training, as presented in the paper.
-Run the **streaming_images.ipynd** notebook to subscripe to images of the GBDT from the fisheye cameras in Gazebo.
+It is recommended to first stream and store template images from the wideangle cameras in a folder and recall them during training, as presented in the paper.
+Run the **streaming_images.ipynd** notebook to subscripe to images of the GBDT from the wideangle cameras in Gazebo.

 ---